EXCLUSIVE-Peru mines set to restart; to hit 80% production in a month - industry official

 LIMA, May 7 (Reuters) - Peruvian miners are set to restart operations in coming days and ramp up to around 80% of normal production levels within a month, a senior official at the country's mining industry group told Reuters, as the world's No. 2 copper producing country looks to rebound from the impact of the coronavirus pandemic.

-Pablo de la Flor, executive director of the National Society of Mining, Petroleum and Energy (SNMPE), said around 20 mining companies were ready to resume operations, which have been crimped by a nationwide lockdown since mid-March.
+Pablo de la Flor, executive director of the National Society of Mining, Petroleum and Energy (SNMPE), said around 20 mining companies were ready to resume operations that were scaled back sharply during a nationwide lockdown since mid-March.

 He said miners were currently operating at between 35% and 40% of capacity due to the impact of the virus.